passportxyz/passport-docs/building-with-passport/quick-start-guide.md

 }, [])
 ```

-#### Submitting their passport
+#### Submitting their Passport

-The last piece of functionality we need to implement will be to allow a user to submit their passport for scoring.
+The last piece of functionality we need to implement will be to allow a user to submit their Passport for scoring.

 In this step, we'll be doing the following:

 1. Creating an API call to get the signing message from the Gitcoin Passport API
 2. We can then prompt the user with the signing message to sign a transaction
-3. Once the transaction is signed, we can send the signed message along with other parameters in a separate API call to submit their passport
+3. Once the transaction is signed, we can send the signed message along with other parameters in a separate API call to submit their Passport
-4. When submitting the passport, we include the following parameters
+4. When submitting the Passport, we include the following parameters
    1. Wallet address
    2. Scorer ID
    3. Signature